jrtrevino/file-renamer/README.md

 $ python3 movie_parse.py filename-a filename-b filename-c ...
 ```
 ## TMDB API
 To further enhance results, a query is sent to the TMDB API.
 This allows the user to select which movie to rename the file to in cases where parsing wasn't successful.
-To use this feature, please acquire TMDB API Key (free for development/personal use) [which can be obtained here].
+To use this feature, please acquire a TMDB API Key (free for development/personal use) [which can be obtained here].

 Once you have the API key, download the TMDB simple wrapper.
 Instructions on how to download can be found on [celiao's Github page].